ibbykhazanchi/Snipit-Server/README.md

-# Snipit-Server
+# notate service
-The server to Snip.it
+The server to notate